Gorgin, Kurdistan

-Gorgin (گرگين) (Note: Also romanized as Gorgīn) is a village in, and the capital of, Gorgin Rural District of Korani District, Bijar County, Kurdistan province, Iran.
+Gorgin (گرگين) (Note: Also romanized as Gorgīn) is a village in, and the capital of, Gorgin Rural District in Korani District of Bijar County, Kurdistan province, Iran.

 Demographics

 Ethnicity

-The village is populated by Azerbaijanis.
+The village is mostly populated by Azerbaijanis.

 Population

 At the time of the 2006 National Census, the village's population was 272 in 72 households.
 The following census in 2011 counted 247 people in 74 households.
-The 2016 census measured the population of the village as 231 people in 81 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 231 people in 81 households, the most populous in its rural district.